 People yawn from before they are born until old age.
+We yawn when we’re tired.
+We yawn when we’re bored.
+We yawn when we see other people or our pets do it.
 Other vertebrate animals do it too, including cats, dogs, fish, birds, and snakes.
 Science hasn’t completely nailed down an explanation for why we yawn, but we understand the factors that cause yawning and have theories about contagious yawns.

 How Yawning Works

 First, it’s worth knowing the medical term for yawning.
 Actually, there are two words.
 Oscitation is the term for opening the mouth.
 Pandiculation refers to the act of yawning and stretching.
 The average yawn lasts 6 to 8 seconds.
 Yawning may occur in unborn babies, but contagious yawning doesn’t start until a child is about 4 years old.